-This procedure provides a means for an undergraduate student to seek redress for acts or omissions of individual faculty members as well as academic departments, programs, colleges, or divisions without fear of reprisal or discrimination.
+This procedure provides a means for an undergraduate student to seek redress for acts or omissions of individual faculty members as well as policy sets forth basic expectations for faculty and academic units (academic departments, programs, eColleges, or Schools divisions) in providing courses and academic programs that contribute to undergraduate education.
+The procedure for an undergraduate student to seek redress for acts or omissions of individual faculty members as well as academic departments, programs, Colleges, or Schools without fear of reprisal or discrimination is provided.